Technical Assistance Grants

-Grant recipients must be a recognized 501(c)(3) nonprofit, a religious institution doing non-religious work, or local government entity.
+Grant recipients must be a recognized 501(c)(3) nonprofit, a religious institution for non-religious purposes, or local government entity.
 Proposals must benefit organizations within the PATH Foundation’s service area of Fauquier County, Rappahannock County and northern Culpeper County.
-Grants will be awarded up to $10,000.
+Grants will be awarded up to $25,000.
 Applicants are required to match 20 percent of the amount of funding requested.

 Leadership Expertise: Allows community teams (e.g., boards, working groups, staff) to either attend a leadership training activity or to bring a leadership trainer to the group.
-Leadership expertise can also provide funding for management assistance programs or workshops.
 Funds may be used for travel, attendance, or registration fees.

-Planning Efforts for Effective Organizations: Engages a consultant to assist an organization with board development, staff development, organizational assessment, vision setting/strategic planning, developing goals/outcomes, budget management, marketing/communications, fundraising, grantwriting, software obtainment, and/or volunteer corps development.
-Funding builds the capacity of an organization to be more effective; not for a consultant to do the organization’s work.
+Planning Efforts: Engages a consultant to assist an organization with board development, staff development, organizational assessment, vision setting/strategic planning, marketing/communications planning, budget management, fundraising, grantwriting, or volunteer corps development.
+Funding builds the capacity of an organization to be more effective; it may not be used to hire a consultant or freelancer to do the organization’s work.

-Advancement of Collaboration: Supports collaborative learning and knowledge exchange.
-Funding is often used for a facilitator or consultant to bring together two or more organizations that will benefit from one another.
+Collaborative Strategies: Supports collaborative learning and knowledge exchange.
+Funding is often used for a facilitator or consultant to bring together two or more organizations that will benefit from collaborating with one another.

 Timeline & Process

 There is no set grant cycle or application deadline for Technical Assistance Grants.
 Applications are processed year-round on a first come, first-served basis until funding for the fiscal year is exhausted.
-This year, $60,000 has been allocated for Technical Assistance.
+Grants must be completed within six months of the award.
 Applicants can expect to hear from the PATH Foundation within 30 days on the outcome of their proposal.